SigmaPi-eHacks2018/Protector/README.md

 ## Project Layout

 - android - Contains configurations for android and the main android activity class
-- core - Contains the actually game code
+- core - Contains the actual game code

 ### License